django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         Subclasses would most likely override this in order to substitute a :ref:`proxy model <proxy-models>`.

-    .. method:: authenticate_ldap(self, ldap_user, password)
+    .. method:: authenticate_ldap_user(self, ldap_user, password)

-       Given an LDAP user object and password, authenticate the user user and return a Django user object.
+       Given an LDAP user object and password, authenticates the user and returns a Django user object.
+See :ref:`customizing-authentication`.

-       This can be overridden by subclasses to provide access to the LDAP attributes and other properties of the LDAP user object during authentication or failure.

     .. method:: get_or_build_user(self, username, ldap_user)